shyamkrishnabnair/Event-Management-System/README.md

 # Event Management System
-This is an assignment covering DB schema, API design and workflows

-I began by understanding what the project is-

-1- An Admin Portal
-2- A Student App
-3- Database with required tables

-ASSUMPTIONS:

-Multiple colleges with multiple events
-Only single registration to single event by a single student Attendance will be marked only for registered students Only Attended students can give feedback

-Decisons:

-Prevent Duplicate Events and Student Registrations MySQL as Database and Flask as backend
-Data Model with required tables

-Then came schema design where i decided we'll have a college table and student table for college and students respectively, the college_id and student_id would be unique

-Proceeded with an Events table which would be linked to college via college_id

-A Registration table to handle registrations and attendance A Feedback table to handle feedbacks easily

-Moving on I layed out the API endpoints-

-ADMIN PORTAL:

-Post    - Create events
-Get     - View Events
-Put     - Update Events
-Delete  - Remove Events

-STUDENT APP:

-Post    - Register to Event, Feedback if marked Present Get     - View Events
-Delete  - Withdraw Registration

-Once this was complete a Workflow Diagram was made to demonstrate flow of events

-A prototype code was generated to show working of this system and API endpoints utilising MySQL as Database and Postman to view them
-A reporting mechanism was also implemented using QUERIES
+This is an assignment covering DB schema, API design and workflows.

+---

+## Project Understanding
+I began by understanding what the project is:

+1. An Admin Portal
+2. A Student App
+3. Database with required tables

+---

+## Assumptions
+- Multiple colleges with multiple events
+- Only single registration to a single event by a single student
+- Attendance will be marked only for registered students
+- Only attended students can give feedback

+---

+## Decisions
+- Prevent duplicate events and student registrations
+- MySQL as database and Flask as backend
+- Data model with required tables

+---

+## Schema Design
+- A **College table** and **Student table** for college and students respectively, with `college_id` and `student_id` as unique identifiers.
+- An **Events table** linked to college via `college_id`.
+- A **Registration table** to handle registrations and attendance.
+- A **Feedback table** to handle feedback easily.

+---

+## API Endpoints

+### Admin Portal
+- **POST** – Create events
+- **GET** – View events
+- **PUT** – Update events
+- **DELETE** – Remove events

+### Student App
+- **POST** – Register to event, feedback if marked present
+- **GET** – View events
+- **DELETE** – Withdraw registration

+---

+## Workflow
+Once this was complete, a workflow diagram was made to demonstrate the flow of events.

+---

+## Prototype Implementation
+- A prototype code was generated to show working of this system and API endpoints, utilizing **MySQL** as database and **Postman** to view them.
+- A reporting mechanism was also implemented using queries.